You’re only here for three days and want to know the best way to experience the city’s major attractions? We’ve got you covered.

 Back in the city, take a stroll along the length of the Maitai River, weaving through the central business district and crossing over a footbridge to the base of Botanical Hill.
 Here, set proudly atop the hill, you’ll find the Centre of New Zealand viewing platform, the central trig point from the 1870’s, and a place offering panoramic views over Tasman Bay and the Western Ranges.
 Returning to the city along the waters edge, you may choose to end your day dining alfresco at one of the riverside restaurants, before retreating to your private poolside studio.
 Or, you could head to the buzzing central dining precinct at the Top of Trafalgar, moving between restaurants for each course in a moveable feast extravaganza, before a luxurious night stay at a 5-star hotel.

-The next day, you'll start your day at the National WOW Museum, admiring the breath-taking beauty of the wearable art garments that have been created by designers and artists the world over, and while the morning away as you browse the fascinating display of over 140 vintage, veteran and classic cars.
+The next day, you'll start your day at the National WOW Museum (temporarily closed), admiring the breath-taking beauty of the wearable art garments that have been created by designers and artists the world over, and while the morning away as you browse the fascinating display of over 140 vintage, veteran and classic cars.